Your Brand in Colour

 Understanding colour personalities and how to choose yours

 Research suggests that up to 90% of snap judgments about a product are made based on colour alone.
 Let that sink in for a moment…90%.
-That means that no matter how sublime your product or service, up to nine out of ten of your potential customers are likely to be influenced by the colour you choose for your brand – so getting it right can be crucial.
+That means that no matter how sublime your product or service, up to nine out of ten of your potential customers are likely to be influenced by the colour you choose for your brand.
+So getting it right can be crucial.

 Choosing your brand colour – a step by step guide

-- People are attracted to brands that emulate their personality, so first and foremost, when selecting your brand colour, it is important to understand your customers and their preferences.
+- People are attracted to brands that emulate their personality, so first and foremost, when selecting your brand colour, it is essential to understand your customers and their preferences.
 If you’re not entirely sure, then do your research and don’t forget, gender, industry, culture, context and personal experiences can all have an impact.

 - You’ll also need to have a solid grasp of your business too of course.
 Try asking yourself the following: